eosnetworkfoundation/evmdocs/developer-guide/develop-trust-smart-contracts-with-remix.md

 To connect the Remix IDE to Trust network:

-1. Click the `Deploy & run transactions` button on the left side vertical menu to swtich to `Deploy & run transactions` panel
+1. Click the `Deploy & run transactions` button on the left side vertical menu to switch to `Deploy & run transactions` panel
 2. Click the `ENVIRONMENT` drop-down list
 3. Select from the `Injected Provider - Metamask` option